A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

-The rest of the paper is organized as follows.
-In Section~\ref{ae} the asymptotic (Pitman) efficiency of a general graph-based test is derived.
-The proofs use Stein's method for normal approximation and Le Cam's theory of local asymptotic normality (Theorem~\ref{ASYME} and Corollary~\ref{ASYMEundirected}).
+\item In Section~\ref{ae} the asymptotic (Pitman) efficiency of a general graph-based test is derived.
+This result can be used as a black-box to derive the efficiency of any such two-sample test (Theorem~\ref{ASYME} and Corollary~\ref{ASYMEundirected}).
+The results obtained show how combinatorial properties of the underlying graph effect the performance of the associated test, which can be effectively used to construct and analyze new tests.
 The results are illustrated through simulations and compared with other parametric tests in Section \ref{examples}.

-As a consequence of the general result the asymptotic efficiency of the tests described in Sections~\ref{sg} and~\ref{s2depth} can be derived:
+\item As a consequence of the general result the asymptotic efficiency of the tests described in Sections~\ref{sg} and~\ref{s2depth} can be derived:

 \begin{itemize}